 This recipe makes about 30 rolls, and they are best served fresh on the day you bake them.
-But this may make a few more rolls than you'll need.
+But 30 rolls may be more than you need for one meal.
 Here's great news!
 Just pop the baked rolls that you don't need into a plastic freezer bag.
 Label, date and place the bag in the freezer.
 These will keep beautifully in the freezer for several months.

 Fresh from the Freezer

-On the day you choose the enjoy warm potato rolls again, just remove the bag from the freezer and let it defrost on the kitchen counter for a few hours.
+Here's what you do to serve frozen rolls.
+Remove the bag of frozen rolls from the freezer and let it defrost on the kitchen counter for a few hours.
 Remove the rolls from the bag.
-Wrap in a bread bowl and warm lightly in the microwave on reduced power (about 50%) for about 2 minutes.
+Wrap in a bread cloth and warm lightly in the microwave on reduced power (about 50%) for about 2 minutes.
 These will be hot and tender.
 Just like they were on the day you baked them.

 The Family Story